-To set as your desktop wallpaper, Internet Explorer users can click on the link so that it opens to full size.
+To set as your desktop wallpaper, Edge users can click on the link so that it opens to full size.
 Right-click on the image and select “Set as background”.